-This course combines in-depth examinations of basic harmony, melody and rhythm as they relate to playing (and understanding) music by ear.
+This course combines music theory for guitar with in-depth explanations of harmony, melody and rhythm.
+You'll learn how these concepts relate to playing (and understanding) music by ear.

 There’s more to music than just academics and technique.
 Learn music theory guitar skills.

 Finally, you can learn music theory for the guitar through refreshing and engaging lessons.
-Whether you’re a beginner, a regular performer or aspiring song-writer, you can go beyond scales and chords into the realm of expression and a holistic understanding of music through 37 face-to-face video lessons.
+Whether you’re a beginner, a regular performer or aspiring song-writer, you can go beyond scales and chords into the realm of self-expression.
+You'll develop a holistic understanding of music through 37 face-to-face video lessons.
 You'll quickly begin developing an understanding that you can build on and grow with for the rest of your life!

 Content and Overview

-This course is ideal for beginner and intermediate guitarists (and any musician who understand how to play guitar).
+This course is ideal for beginner and intermediate guitarists.
 I’ve thoughtfully prepared 38 clear, concise lectures.
 Each section explains a specific element in music by focusing on music theory and ear training - in the context of the guitar.
 This course focuses on useful topics that will teach you a holistic approach to music.
-You’ll begin with in-depth lectures that cover all of the essential information you need to know about harmony and melody that you'll ever need.
-Many lectures include hands-on activities and exercises designed to apply the topics we discuss, so that you can internalize your lessons on a much more intuitive level.
+You’ll begin with in-depth lectures that cover all of the essential information about harmony and melody that you'll ever need.
+Many lectures include hands-on activities and exercises designed to apply the skills you'll be learning.

-Throughout the course, you’ll learn about the power of your intellect to learn new material, while also leveraging the flexibility of your intuition to understand concepts like “groove”,“tension” and “resolution”.
+Throughout this course, you’ll discover the power of your intellect to learn new material, while also leveraging the flexibility of your intuition to understand concepts like groove, tension and resolution.

 The later sections of the course explain Rhythm, The Blues and Ear Training.
-You’ll be able to play along, following chord diagrams, guitar tab and music notation.
-You’ll understand why and how hit songs contain similar chords and you’ll learn how to use your ears to learn new music quickly and accurately.
+You’ll learn how to play guitar, following chord diagrams, guitar tab and music notation.
+You’ll understand why and how hit songs often contain the same chords.
+You’ll also learn how to use your ears to learn new music quickly and accurately.